IDGercek/YoutubeDownloaderPy/README.md

 ## Usage
 - Enter a YouTube video URL in the first text box and click "Fetch Info"
-- Select a format from the dropdown
+- Select which formats you want to include
 - Select a location to downlaod the file
 - Click downlaod button to start downloading.
 You can check the download status from the console frame